 We have cut our rates in half this year to better reflect the mission of ensuring that transformation is more broadly accessible and to meet the changing economy.
 The first month is $2500, and it’s $1500 per month thereafter.
 We continue to offer scholarships as available and sustainable, and will be in a better position to do so as we advance through our process in becoming a 501-c3 Non-Profit Organization, expected in early 2022.

 Questions most people ask (or should be asking!) about our sober living program…

 AKA the FAQ!

 We are not in this to make a staggering profit, as our "Open Book" policy will show you.
 We're here because we truly believe that "Recovery is a necessary social movement to reclaim the value of life."
 We guarantee that the rate you enter with is the rate you pay for the entire length of stay.
 As stated above, we still need to meet the needs of the organization, and be sustainable, so if/when rates increase it's based on the economy and meeting our changing needs.
 As we can all understand, the economy has put us all in vulnerable places- we want to charge the least amount to provide the most secure service.
-The only time your rate may change is that it will go down as you step down.

 Occasionally, Alumni may choose to return to care- there is a special rate to address the needs they require.
 Contact us to discuss this.